XtracT/mealiemate/README.md

 - **MEALIE_TOKEN**
     - Your Mealie API token.
 - **OPENAI_API_KEY**
-    - Your OpenAI API key for GPT calls.
+    - Your OpenAI API key for GPT calls (required if not using OpenRouter).
+If you want to use OpenRouter, leave this empty.
+- **USE_OPENROUTER** (optional)
+    - Set to "true" to use OpenRouter instead of OpenAI.
+Defaults to "false".
+- **OPENROUTER_API_KEY**
+    - Your OpenRouter API key.
+Required when using OpenRouter.
+- **OPENROUTER_MODEL** (optional)
+    - The model to use with OpenRouter.
+Defaults to "deepseek/deepseek-r1-zero:free".
+See https://openrouter.ai/docs#models for a list of available models.
 - **HA_URL**
     - Base URL for Home Assistant, if you're calling any of its services.
 - **HA_TOKEN**